johanley/pei-daylight-saving-time/README.md

 **Since 1947, the relevant statute has been referred to variously as the *Time Uniformity Act*, and the *Uniformity of Time Act* .**

+The terms AST and ADT are adopted here.

 AST:
 * Atlantic Standard Time
 * GMT - 4 hours